 6. GRATITUDE GOES A LONG WAY

 In the first year of marriage I regularly found myself saying, "Seriously you make me so mad babe, I've never felt like this before!"
-(And that was the truth.)
-But it had very little to do with Ben and a lot to do with me.
-Marriage is like a pressure cooker and brings out all your crap.
-Past pain, personal brokenness and lots of emotional baggage.
+(And that was the truth), But it had very little to do with Ben and a lot to do with me.
+Marriage is like a pressure cooker and it brings out all your junk.
+Past pain, personal brokenness and an excess baggage.
 Often times issues within marriage aren't caused by the other person, they simply rise to the surface.
 Real marriage is like a mirror - it reveals your flaws, but it also gives you an opportunity to see it, take responsibility for it and grow as a person.
 The truth is, Ben wasn't making me mad - I had an issue with control and if I ever wanted to change it I had to own it.
 Like Dr Phil always says - You can't change what you don't acknowledge.
-So stop blaming your spouse for how you feel or how you act.
+So, stop blaming your spouse for how you feel or how you act.
 This is probably a good place to insert Matthew 7:3 "Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?"
 The only person responsible for you - is you.
-So take a look in the mirror and start there.
+So, take a look in the mirror and start there.

 8. RULE OVER YOUR EMOTIONS